Visit the Farm

 Visit the 4-acre historic farmstead and learn about agrarian life, during the late 18th-early 19th century.
 Explore livestock (chickens, goats, sheep, donkey, pigs, and more!) and 15 historic buildings, including the 1891 historic Wilson House.
 The Farm grounds are ADA compliant, with decomposed granite walkways.

-Tickets are available at the museum entrance for $5 per person.
+Tickets are available at the museum entrance for $5 per person (2 years old and under free).

 Wagon rides are $2 per person (10am-12pm).